Y0lk/sqldumper/README.md

 	->table('table3')
 		->where('id=2 OR foo="bar"');

+//This will group DROP statements and put them at the beginning of the dump
+$dumper->groupDrops(true);

+//This will group INSERT statements and put them at the end of the dump
+$dumper->groupInserts(true);

 $dumper->save('dump.sql');
 ```

+## Dumper options

+### groupDrops(bool $group)
+When set to TRUE, this will group DROP statements and put them at the beginning of the dump

+### groupInserts(bool $group)
+When set to TRUE, this will group INSERT statements and put them at the end of the dump

 ## Table selection
 There are 3 basic methods to select tables.
 When a table or a list of tables are selected, they are returned as TableDumper objects on which you can set options for the dump.

 ### allTables()
 Selects all the tables in the DB